 Affordable Monthly Repayments?

 The solution(s) open to you will largely depend on how much debt you have and how much you can afford to repay on a regular basis.

 If you have already defaulted on debts such as credit cards and loans, you may be familiar with income and expenditure guidelines, or budget sheets sent to you from your creditors.
 The same guidelines are largely available from debt charities and Money Helper websites.

 These budget sheets will ask you to write down a list of your income and expenditure details and what you usually spend on priority bills such as mortgage/rent and council tax.
 These will also include what you spend on travel expenses per month, clothing and many other expenses

 Whatever monies are leftover is known as your disposable income.
 These are the funds that you have leftover to repay your debts.

-A debt charity service or an FCA regulated company such as Trust Deed Scotland® have the experience of advising on the acceptability criteria for these guidelines for these and can work with you to find out any hidden expenses that you may not take into account, and establish what your true disposable income is.
+A debt charity service or a company such as Trust Deed Scotland® have the experience of advising on the acceptability criteria for these guidelines for these and can work with you to find out any hidden expenses that you may not take into account, and establish what your true disposable income is.